debops/debops/docs/ansible/roles/redis_server/config-pipeline.rst

   Redis Server configuration files, :command:`systemd` service configuration.
-  The variables are joined together in the :envvar:`redis_server__combined_configuration` variable which is used in varius role tasks and templates.
+  The variables are joined together in the :envvar:`redis_server__combined_configuration` variable which is used in various role tasks and templates.
 These variables can be used to override per-instance configuration if needed.